 For around 10 years we had a family company.
 Then Albert went to Nicaragua to teach school in the jungles where my old friend, Pablo Yoder, was pioneering a missionary church plant.
 (The story of his early years in Nicaragua is told in his book Angels Over Waslala.)
 Albert ended up marrying a Nicaraguan lady.
 They have 4 children now and still live in Nicaragua where he now serves as a self-supporting missionary pastor.

 One by one the rest of the boys grew up and left home too.
 Today I am providing opportunity for two other fathers to work with their sons.
-Maybe some day I’ll have a grandson ready to take over the business!
+Maybe some day I may have a grandson ready to take over the business!

 Our Loft Barns maintain their top-seller rating year after year.
 Our buildings provide more head room than our competitors–6′ 8″ under the loft–and more room in our lofts.
 We use plywood decking in our lofts, supported by 2x6s.
 They just have to be Better Built.